BDC Hamburger Icon

 • Prevent data loss: Cloud-based accounting software regularly backs up your data, so you never have to worry about data loss.

-• Integrate with third parties: Most accounting software integrates with popular third-party apps, like ones for expense tracking and CRM solutions.
+• Integrate with third parties: Most accounting software integrates with popular third-party apps, the best CRM software and top expense-tracking solutions.

-• File your taxes: The right accounting software makes filing your quarterly and annual taxes easier.
-Use the software to collaborate with your accountant and track how much your business owes.
+• File your taxes: The right accounting software makes it easier to file your quarterly and annual taxes.
+Use the software to collaborate with your accountant and to track how much your business owes.

 Pros and cons of accounting software

-Here are some essential factors to consider when evaluating accounting software.
+Here are some essential factors to consider when you’re evaluating accounting software.

 Pros

 • Accuracy: Any time you rely on manual data entry, there’s the possibility of human error.
-Accounting software will connect to your bank and will usually categorize your transactions automatically.
+Accounting software connects to your bank and typically categorizes your transactions automatically.
 This helps ensure accuracy in your financial records.

-• Streamlined invoicing: If you rely heavily on invoicing clients, the right accounting software can save a lot of time.
-For instance, software like FreshBooks lets you create invoices in minutes and even set up automatic payment reminders.
+• Streamlined invoicing: If you rely heavily on invoicing clients, the right accounting software can save you a lot of time.
+For instance, FreshBooks lets you create invoices in minutes and even set up automatic payment reminders.

 • Collaboration: Most accounting programs let you grant outside access to your accountant.
 This can save time come tax season, and it makes it easier for you to pay your quarterly taxes throughout the year.